 - Your injuries created damages for which you can be compensated.

 Proving a defective medical device product liability case is complicated.
 You will require the services of an experienced Fort Lauderdale product liability attorney who will work with medical experts to investigate your case and represent your interests.
 They might take legal action not only against the device manufacturer, but the medical sales representative that sold the device, the retail supplier, your physician, the hospital or clinic where the implant surgery took place.

 Schedule a free consultation with an experienced Fort Lauderdale product liability attorney today

 At Yeboah Law Group, we represent the interests of our clients who have suffered injuries due to defective medical devices.
 Our product liability attorneys hold responsible parties accountable for our clients’ injuries and losses.
-You are welcome to schedule a free consultation at 1-800-TELL-SAM or fill out our contact form.
+You are welcome to schedule a free consultation at 954-764-2338 or fill out our contact form.
 We serve clients throughout South Florida.

 Se habla español.